Transforma logo

 Large-screen TVs act as a replacement for projectors

-It describes smart projectors and talks about their features (such as voice control and app support), uses (like displaying media onto a much larger space), and the connectivity technology they use (like Wi-Fi and Bluetooth).
+It first describes smart projectors and talks about their features (such as voice control and app support), uses (like displaying media onto a much larger space), and the connectivity technology they use (like Wi-Fi and Bluetooth).
 It also touches upon non-portable projectors, talks about their uses, and compares them with portable ones.
 It also alludes to the challenges for smart projectors, such as the introduction of large-screen TVs.

 Use in enterprise